nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 ## Assumptions
 We make the following assumptions:
-- Assumption 1: The coordinator allows to create fully specified physical *source* descriptors during runtime
+- Assumption 1: The coordinator allows to create [fully specified source descriptors](#fully-specified-sourcesink-descriptor) during runtime
   - when creating a physical source/sink, the user must supply a worker id (or similar)
   - the user must connect the physical source to at least one logical source
   - this assumption is reasonable, since users currently already need to configure physical sources for each worker.
 During startup the workers then register the physical sources at the coordinator.